 and thereby a major loss in home values.

 Increase taxes.
-That is another difficult option, which will
+Yet another difficult option, which will

 reduce business profits and U.S. ability to attract foreign investments.

-The U.S. has to sell more assets (telecom, utility
+The U.S. would have to sell more assets (telecom, utility

 infrastructure, and other assets) to overseas investors.
 Buyers look for a

 bargain, resulting in foreign control of major national assets --